 Badlands case takes center stage at Las Vegas mayoral candidates debate

-Two candidates in the runoff to replace Las Vegas Mayor Carolyn Goodman, debating over the city’s costly legal battle with the would-be developer of the Badlands golf course.
+Two candidates in the runoff to replace Las Vegas Mayor Carolyn Goodman debated over the city’s costly legal battle with the would-be developer of the Badlands golf course.

 The two candidates headed into the runoff to replace Las Vegas Mayor Carolyn Goodman highlighted their bona fides and traded barbs on Wednesday over the city’s increasingly costly legal battle with the would-be developer of the former Badlands golf course.